WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-item/README.md

 ### `panelId`: `string`

-This prop can be set to a ID representing a unique `ToolsPanel`.
-Before attempting to register with a panel, each item will ensure that it belongs to the current panel.
-This avoids issues when sharing SlotFills to inject items into a panel.
+Panel items will ensure they are only registering with their intended panel by comparing the `panelId` props set on both the item and the panel itself.
+This allows items to be injected from a shared source.

 -   Required: No

 ### `resetAllFilter`: `function`

-A `ToolsPanel` will collect each item's `resetAllFilter` and pass an array of these function through to the panel's `resetAll` callback.
-They can then be iterated over to perform additional tasks for items injected via SlotFills.
+A `ToolsPanel` will collect each item's `resetAllFilter` and pass an array of these functions through to the panel's `resetAll` callback.
+They can then be iterated over to perform additional tasks.

 -   Required: No